PathologyDataScience/triteia/README.md

 In contrast to NVIDIA's [Triton Model Anlyzer](https://github.com/triton-inference-server/model_analyzer) that uses randomly generated arrays, the benchmarking tool incorporates a whole-slide image dataloader that introduces real IO bottlenecks for more realistic measurements.
 We also provide options for enabling accelerators like mixed precision or TensorRT conversion.

-Users can run benchmarking sessions using yaml based config files or by calling the benchmarking script with command-line arguments.
-A sample shell script illustrates the use of the benchmarking tool to do a parameter sweep over the number of GPUs, inference request queue limit, and maximum batch size.
-Each call to the benchmarking tool runs a warmup before making a series of measurements with the desired parameter settings.
-Caches are cleared between each measurement to ensure that measured throughput reflects real IO conditions, and that the inference results are not cached by Triton.

 In a default setting, the tool shards tile reads for a whole-slide image over 32 workers with each worker using a [large_image reader](https://github.com/girder/large_image) to produce batches of image tiles.
 Each worker maintains a queue of maximum 10 inference requests with 64 tiles per batch and 1 batch per inference request.
 These default settings provide a starting point for benchmarking, but users can modify them as needed.
 The benchmarking interface tool eliminates the need for users to manually create YAML-based configuration files.
 Instead, users can provide input features through the command-line tool, and the benchmarking interface tool dynamically generates the configuration.
 This streamlines the benchmarking process and improves accessibility.

-benchmark_interface takes args as input through command line interface.
+Users can run benchmarking sessions with command-line arguments. benchmark_interface takes args as input through command line interface.
 For example
 ```
 python /tf/notebooks/simple_triton/benchmarking/benchmark_interface.py  --gpu-num $gpu_num  --use-trt --precision "FP16" --fileoutput $filename   --iterations 5  --maxbatchsize $maxbatchsize  --model-name "ConvNeXtXLarge"

+Users can also run benchmarking sessions using calling the example benchmarking script with command-line arguments.
+A sample shell script illustrates the use of the benchmarking tool to do a parameter sweep over the number of GPUs, inference request queue limit, and maximum batch size.
+Each call to the benchmarking tool runs a warmup before making a series of measurements with the desired parameter settings.
+Caches are cleared between each measurement to ensure that measured throughput reflects real IO conditions, and that the inference results are not cached by Triton.

 ```
 Explanation of each args is as follows,
 <pre>